rap/thoughtful-slurp/README.md

 **A:** This is NOT a question

-## TODO
+## Etc.
 See the `.plan` file included with this repository for development notes, mid-stream update scratchings, and a prospective roadmap.

-Please report any bugs, say hi if you use this, and thank you for your time.
+Please report any bugs, say hi if you use this, and for real, thank you for your time.

 ---